Here are the top UX strategy tips and design trends to keep in mind. Brought to you by WANDR, voted #1 UX agency in Los Angeles.

 A highly accessible product includes a universal design that everyone can use instead of focusing solely on disabilities.
 Including a universal design in your UX strategy requires us to create a design that helps all users.

 Some of the key features of universal design include:

 A flexible interface can accommodate different screen sizes and platforms.
 It should also allow people to easily operate the interface.
-Popular UX design trends include giving the users the option to adjust the layout for right-handed or left-handed operation.
+Popular UX design trends include allowing users to adjust the layout for right-handed or left-handed operations.